Dr. Alien: Plot

-Despondent that the chances of saving her race are over, Drax appears with a stalk growing from his head; he had taken some of the serum because he was in love with Ms. Xenobia.
-This allows Ms. Xenobia to have a change of heart and she apologizes for all the hassle she caused Wesley.
-The film ends as Ms. Xenobia and Drax head home to their planet, while Wesley continues his new career with the Sex Mutants and his relationship with Leeanne.
+Despondent that the chances of saving her race are over, Drax appears with a stalk growing from his head; he had taken some of the serum because he was in love with Xenobia.
+This allows Xenobia to have a change of heart and she apologizes for all the hassle she caused Wesley.
+The film ends as Xenobia and Drax head home to their planet, while Wesley continues his new career with the Sex Mutants and his relationship with Leeanne.